K-WeiMing/PDF-Renamer/README.md

 # Rename-PDF
-To rename PDF Documents using OpenCV and Pytesseract
+To rename PDF Documents based on the `Document_ID` using OpenCV and Pytesseract

 # Project Description
 This side project is used to rename documents based on detecting the document number using ReGex, opencv and pytesseract.